notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc2.md

 ## What's new

-This release adds enhancements including inspecting signatures associated with signed artifacts, storing signatures in the registry using OCI image manifest, adding user-defined metadata to signature payload, and more!
+This release adds the following significant enhancements:

+- Inspecting signatures associated with signed artifacts
+- Storing signatures in the registry using OCI image manifest
+- Added user-defined metadata to signature payload
+- Add `--debug` and `--verbose` flags for troubleshooting

 ### Improved usability and troubleshooting capability